aleph2c/miros/doc/towardsthefactoryexample.rst

 Creating a Statechart Using Templates
 -------------------------------------
-We pretty much wrote the same method three times in a row in our last example.
+We pretty much wrote the same method three times in a row in our :ref:`last example<towardsthefactoryexample-registering-callbacks-to-specific-events>`.
 Wouldn't it be nice if something could write the thing for us?

 This is exactly what the ``miros.hsm.state_method_template`` does.